newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 And don't worry, we're going to address that in the next video.
 For now, though, we can fire off our new query and we get new data.
 I see the correct slug and the published date for both of my posts were also going to talk about how we consort our posts from most recently published two oldest, and we'll figure out how we can actually format this date to be a little more friendly when it comes to rendering it to the screen.
-I'm excited to continue on with Contentful, but let's take a quick moment to recap what we did.
+I'm excited to continue on with `Contentful`, but let's take a quick moment to recap what we did.
 Essentially, we use `Contentful` as a Web app to manage our site content.
 We have our content models and our individual content themselves.
 We were then able to pull all of this into our Gatsby `GraphQL` API, using another one of Gatsby's source plugins.
-In this case, it was Gatsby source Contentful.
+In this case, it was Gatsby source `Contentful`.
 Now that we have access to it via our API.
 We could use those queries in our `React` components to get that data rendered to the screen.
 That's the topic of the next lesson.